github/docs/content/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file.md

 Use the `allow` option to customize which dependencies are updated.
 This applies to both version and security updates.
 You can use the following options:

 - `dependency-name`—use to allow updates for dependencies with matching names, optionally using `*` to match zero or more characters.
 For Java dependencies, the format of the `dependency-name` attribute is: `groupId:artifactId`, for example: `org.kohsuke:github-api`.
+For docker image tags, the format is the full name of the repository; for example, given an image tag of `<account ID>.dkr.ecr.us-west-2.amazonaws.com/base/foo/bar/ruby:3.1.0-focal-jemalloc`, enter `base/foo/bar/ruby`.
 - `dependency-type`—use to allow updates for dependencies of specific types.

   | Dependency types | Supported by package managers | Allow updates |